Conflux-Chain/conflux-documentation/docs/core/core-space-basics/transactions/tx-fields.md

 The `chainId` field in transactions is used to identify the specific chain.
 For example, the current chainId of the Core Space is **1029** and that of the Core Space testnet is **1**.
 This field is included in transactions primarily to prevent replay attacks.

-It's generally not necessary to fill in this field manually, as the SDK will automatically obtain the current RPC chainId through the `cfx_getStatus` method.
+It's generally not necessary to fill in this field manually, as the SDK will automatically obtain the chainId through the `cfx_getStatus` method.

 ### epochHeight